East San Jose PEACE Partnership

 The East San Jose PEACE (Prevention Efforts Advance Community Equity) Partnership is developing a comprehensive racial and health equity effort to prevent and reduce violence and trauma through the Accountable Communities for Health (ACH) model.

 The PEACE Partnership builds on decades of partnerships, initiatives and relationships to improve the health and wellness of the region.
-The ACH model brings together health care providers to align with and work alongside education and justice partners, community and economic empowerment organizations, and community members themselves to reduce violence and trauma.
+The ACH model brings together health care providers to align with and work alongside education and justice partners, community and economic empowerment organizations, local government agencies, and community members themselves to reduce violence and trauma.

 Reducing violence and trauma is just the first step.
 The new partnerships fostered by PEACE Partnership will make it possible to lift the voices of those most affected by violence and trauma and improve the health and well-being of Santa Clara County for many years to come.